-Interstate 295 nips the state of Maryland for all of 0.80 miles officially between the District of Columbia and the Capital Beltway at Oxon Hill.
-Interstate 295 connects the Anacostia Freeway in Washington with Interstates 95 & 495 and Maryland 210 (Indian Head Highway) to the south.
+Interstate 295 nips the state of Maryland for 0.80 miles between the District of Columbia and the Capital Beltway at Oxon Hill.
+I-295 connects the Anacostia Freeway in Washington with I-95/495 and Maryland Route 210 (Indian Head Highway) to the south.

 The Anacostia Freeway, named after the river it parallels, constitutes an urban route north into Washington.
 The freeway overall carries four lanes, with exits serving the Bellevue and Congress Heights communities and Boiling Air Force Base in southeastern Washington.
-I-295 at Washington totals 6.00 miles from I-95 & 495 north to the 11th Street Bridge (I-695).
+I-295 measures 6.00 miles in total length from the Capital Beltway north to the 11th Street Bridge (I-695) in Washington.

-The short stretch of I-295 in Maryland was reconstructed in conjunction with the new Woodrow Wilson Bridge for I-95 & 495.
+The short stretch of I-295 in Maryland was reconstructed in conjunction with the new Woodrow Wilson Bridge for I-95/95.
 This included an extension of ramps south to National Harbor Boulevard.
 Overall work was completed in 2009.

 Ultimately dropped due to vehement opposition by 1996, the Barney Circle Freeway and bridge were replaced in planning by proposed upgrades to the 11th Street Bridge and interchange with the Anacostia Freeway.
 Work commenced on a $390-million project to replace the 11th Street Bridge and add ramps to the Anacostia Freeway north in December 2009.3 The project replaced the 1960s-built spans over the Anacostia River and constructed a new directional T interchange with the Anacostia Freeway.
 Renumbering of I-295 and I-695 coincided with the work, with I-695 shifting from the Southeast Freeway southward onto the 11th Street Bridge to replace I-295 to D.C.
 295. The new interchange between I-295 north, D.C.
 295 south and I-695 east opened in phases throughout 2012.